rohit-gohri/inno/README.md

 ## [Preview](https://inno.boring.download/)

-The site has been deployed using Heroku and MongoDB Atlas Free tiers at https://inno.boring.download/
+The site has been deployed using Heroku and MongoDB Atlas at <https://inno.boring.download/>

 [![Home Page](./temp/home_page.png)](#Homepage)